top of page

 A Blank Space for the Five Senses

-The Quiet Luxury of Kyoto — Part I: Wagashi Afternoon Tea at HOTEL THE MITSUI KYOTO In this first chapter, we invite you into the quiet “Yohaku” we discovered in Kyoto —a spacious stillness that refines the senses and lingers in memory. Ⅰ. The Philosophy of Yohaku in Travel Is the purpose of travel always to see something new, to collect movement, or to fill time?True luxury, we believe, resides in the space we choose not to fill — the “Yohaku,” the blank margin where the s
+The Quiet Luxury of Kyoto — Part I: Wagashi Afternoon Tea at HOTEL THE MITSUI KYOTO In this first chapter, we invite you into the quiet “Yohaku” we discovered in Kyoto —a spacious stillness that refines the senses and lingers in memory.
+The Philosophy of Yohaku in Travel Is the purpose of travel always to see something new, to collect movement, or to fill time?True luxury, we believe, resides in the space we choose not to fill — the “Yohaku,” the blank margin where the sense

 Chizuru Noma